elixir-europe/rdmkit/pages/your_domain/virology.md

 Organizations must implement robust governance policies, encryption techniques, and controlled data access mechanisms to maintain patient privacy while enabling scientific advancements.
 The following strategies outline best practices for secure data management and ethical compliance.
 * Ensure GDPR and regulatory compliance
   * For guidance on managing sensitive data ethically and in compliance with regulations, the RDMkit pages on '[GDPR compliance](https://rdmkit.elixir-europe.org/gdpr_compliance)', '[Ethical aspects](https://rdmkit.elixir-europe.org/ethics)', and '[Compliance monitoring & measurement](https://rdmkit.elixir-europe.org/compliance_monitoring)' provide detailed recommendations on protecting personal data, navigating ethical responsibilities, and implementing effective compliance monitoring practices.
-  * Conduct a Data Protection Impact Assessment (DPIA) to proactively identify and mitigate privacy risks associated with human and health-related data (see RDMkit Human data and Health data domain pages).
+  * Identify and mitigate privacy risks associated with human and health-related data (see RDMkit [Human data](https://rdmkit.elixir-europe.org/human_data) and [Health data](https://rdmkit.elixir-europe.org/health_data) domain pages).
-  * Utilize resources such as the Infectious Diseases Toolkit (IDTk) for detailed guidance on ethical, legal, and social implications related to handling sensitive data.
   * Establish clear data governance policies defining roles and responsibilities regarding data processing and sharing.
   * Ensure contractual coverage for data exchanges through appropriate agreements (e.g., Data Use Agreements, Consortium Agreements, Data Sharing Agreements), explicitly outlining data usage, retention, reuse, and publication policies.
 Material Transfer Agreements (MTAs) should similarly address the handling of human data derived from received samples.
-  * When appropriate, employ specialized bioinformatics pipelines designed to remove human reads from genomic and transcriptomic virus datasets, rendering the data non-sensitive and suitable for open public sharing—an approach successfully implemented by initiatives such as the ENA upload tool for COVID-1
+  * You can also check the practices included in the {% tool "idtk" %} related to the management of human and pathogen data in the context of infectious diseases.
-* Implement effective data anonymization and pseudonymization strategies
+* Implement effective data anonymization and pseudonymization strategies to reduce data sensitivity and protect privacy, following best practices detailed on the RDMkit [Data Sensitivity](https://rdmkit.elixir-europe.org/data_sensitivity) page.
-  * Refer to Your tasks: Data sensitivity | RDMkit?
-* Adopt secure and scalable storage solutions
+* Adopt secure and scalable data storage solutions to ensure long-term data integrity, controlled access, and compliance with relevant standards and best practices, as described on the RDMkit [Data Storage](https://rdmkit.elixir-europe.org/storage) page.
-  * Refer to Your tasks: Data storage | RDMkit?
-  * Store sensitive data in repositories designed for controlled access (e.g., EGA, ENA, ...
+  * Store sensitive data in repositories designed for controlled access (e.g., {% tool "the-european-genome-phenome-archive" %}, {% tool "european-nucleotide-archive" %}, ...
   * Use encryption for data at rest and in transit to prevent unauthorized access.
   * Establish strict access control policies, using role-based access and multi-factor authentication where appropriate.
-* Implement best practices for data versioning and backup
+* Implement best practices for data versioning and backup to maintain clear data histories, prevent loss, and enhance reproducibility, following guidelines provided on the RDMkit [Data Organisation](https://rdmkit.elixir-europe.org/data_organisation) page.
-  * Refer to Your tasks: Data organisation | RDMkit?
-  * Use version control systems to track changes in datasets while maintaining data integrity.

 ## Data sharing and access